pipadopensource/androidopnsour/index.md

 ### Monthly Code Snipets

-MCS means Monthly Code Snipets, where we upload monthly code snipets to train you'r programming, you can find all the code snipets on the site!
+MCS means Monthly Code Snipets, where we upload monthly code snipets to train you're programming, you can find all the code snipets on the site!
 Refer to the site for more information!!

 ```markdown
 Nothing to show yet...